 Or something like that.

-“Where are the matches?” she demands.
+“Where are the matches?” she demanded.
 “This is garbage.
 Is this some kind of joke?”

 Or words to that effect.